 It was first revealed that Spears was working on her eighth studio album in December 2012.
 Spears also recorded the song "Ooh La La" for the soundtrack of The Smurfs 2 in early 2013 and came out with "Work Bitch" shortly after.

-All American Speakers is a speakers bureau and booking agency providing information on booking Britney Spears for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Britney Spears speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Britney Spears for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Britney Spears speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Britney Spears, an inspirational motivational speaker. bio for Britney Spears agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Britney Spears